jhu-sheridan-libraries/vireo3_to_vireo4/README-JHU.md

 form and workflow.

 To prepare for the migration then, we clone the [Sheridan Libraries fork of vireo3_to_vireo4](https://github.com/jhu-sheridan-libraries/vireo3_to_vireo4) and check out the JHU branch.
-After verifying that the details are correct, we then run the migrate.sh script there.
+After verifying that the details are correct, we first run the prepare.sh script, start the Vireo 4 instance, and then run the migrate.sh script there.

 The idea is that we will (hopefully) end up with a Vireo 4 database and a directory of assets.
 The pkan is to dump the database so that it can be pushed up to our database server, and to package the assets to be stored in their location as specified in the Vireo 4